“Think about the images’ effects you want to cause on the viewer”

 … 1.
 Which make-up & hair is realistic to your story and concept?

 In order to find out what hairstyles and make-up looks may be coherent, it’s recommended to do some research on the topic that your story is treating.
-Regarding the make-up and hair, there will be obvious differences between e.g. staging a Hippie-inspired shoot, composing an elegant and lascivious perfume advertisement or a young and fresh natural skin care cream campaign.
+Regarding the make-up and hair, there will be obvious differences between e.g. staging a Hippie-inspired shoot, composing an elegant and lascivious perfume advertisement or a young and fresh natural skincare cream campaign.
 Starting from that point of view and going a little deeper into the matter, slight differences in the details become visible as well.
 E.g. upswept hairstyles can be sleek or messy, curls can be cheeky or noble and there are still many different natural make-up looks, like matt or glowy, contoured or plain.
-Browsing the internet to find the right variation will help you get a clear vision of what’s the best choice for your own story because you will find out what usually is a fit to that situation or scene you chose to shoot.
+Browsing the internet to find the right variation will help you get a clear vision of what’s the best choice for your own story because you will find out what usually is a fit for that situation or scene you chose to shoot.
 Knowing that you might want to go for exactly that style or rather break the rules and choose a complete opposite or exaggeration for your pictures to stand out more.
 Don’t forget that shoots with male models require grooming as well.
 You should additionally bother yourself about his beard because its degree of neatness sometimes decides the quality of your images.

 … 2.
 Which hair & make-up styles are usually around your planned-to-be customers?